 What about data hacks?

-There have been a series o large scale data hacks from dating sites to gaming platform s it's understandable it can make you nervous about uploading health data to an online site.
+There have been a series of large scale data hacks from dating sites to gaming platforms so it's understandable it can make you nervous about uploading health data to an online site.
 While these hacks expose the potential for data breaches, it also reminds us to always use a strong, unique password because that's often the easiest line of attack.
 If in doubt, read the privacy statement before using the service and check if it has a data breach notification policy.

 The Office of the Australian Information Commissioner (OAIC) is currently reviewing health privacy guidelines and publishes ehealth privacy information for consumers.
 These hacks underscore the need to have a mandatory data breach regime in place in Australia to protect all users of online service.
 The government promised such a regime would be in place by the end of the year when it introduced the mandatory data retention regime, but it's yet to come.

 This is the most comprehensive (at the moment) and aims to be a doctor-in-the-cloud, storing medical information including illnesses, health history, medications, scans, allergies and blood pressure details.